Skip to main content

 DR Congo: How Starlink is Transforming Connectivity and Improving Our Operations Impact

 In FY26 Q1, World Vision in the Democratic Republic of the Congo transitioned from costly VSAT internet services to Starlink to improve connectivity across its field operations.
-The move is expected to save more than $340,000 annually, allowing resources to be redirected to programmes that support vulnerable children and communities.
+The move is expected to save more annually, allowing resources to be redirected to programmes that support vulnerable children and communities.
 Beyond cost savings, the new system provides faster, more reliable internet in remote areas, enabling better data collection, quicker reporting, stronger collaboration, and more efficient programme delivery.

 A starlink kit installed in Gemena